Pedophile advocacy groups: France

-In 1977, many French intellectuals including René Scherer, his former pupil and lover Guy Hocquenghem and Gabriel Matzneff launched campaigns to lower the age of consent, which garnered the support of Michel Foucault, Jean-Paul Sartre, Gilles Deleuze, Jacques Derrida and Félix Guattari.
+In 1977, many French intellectuals including René Scherer, his former pupil and lover Guy Hocquenghem and Gabriel Matzneff signed petitions against age of consent laws, which garnered the support of Michel Foucault, Jean-Paul Sartre, Gilles Deleuze, Jacques Derrida and Félix Guattari.
 Their writings were published in prominent French newspapers, such as Le Monde and Libération.
 During his career, Scherer wrote extensively on the topic of pedophilia from 1974 to 1979 and advocated for sexual relations between minors and across people of different generations.

+Also in 1977, filmmaker Roman Polanski was charged with raping a 13-year-old girl in Los Angeles, accepting a plea bargain in which he pleaded guilty to the lesser charge of engaging in unlawful sexual intercourse with a minor.
+Subsequently, upon learning that his plea bargain would likely not be accepted, Polanski fled to Europe the day before his sentencing hearing.
+Since 1978 he has lived mostly in France as a fugitive from justice, protected from extradition by his status as a French citizen.
+Since the initial case numerous petitions have been signed by leading members of the film industry calling for his release, despite increasingly widespread condemnation of his actions in the 21st century.

 Among gay activists

 According to researcher Theo Sandfort, pedophiles had been seen as a sub-category of homosexuals until 1958.
 Attraction to boys was, to a degree, considered part of homosexual culture in Europe, and imagery associated with Greek pederasty was common.
 This blurring of distinctions, Sansfort says, explains the absence of any specific pedophile group up to that point.
 Opposition to pro-pedophile organizations among homosexual circles has existed to varying degrees over time, with British, American and Scandinavian groups being more reluctant to support pedophile organizations than their German, Spanish, French and Latin American counterparts.
 In the 1970s, during Anita Bryant's Save Our Children campaign, most American homosexual activists started to dissociate from pro-pedophile groups in the United States, which contributed to the subsequent creation of NAMBLA.
 The prosecution of PIE's leaders in the early 1980s also pushed some initially-friendly gay groups away from supporting the pro-pedophile organization.

+A conflation of LGBTQ rights movements with pro-pedophilia activism is common amongst anti-LGBTQ activists, alleging that LGBTQ people engage in child grooming and are more likely to molest children, despite such claims having no factual basis.
+In 2018, anti-LGBTQ activists carried out a false flag operation, creating rainbow posters reading "Pedophiles are people too", making them appear to have originated from LGBTQ activists.